 Transcripts are the official document of the student's academic work at a college or university.
 The San Diego Community College District only accepts credits from US Colleges and Universities that have Regional Accreditation.
 For more information on accreditation and to search for a college's or universities' accreditation, visit the US Department of Education.

 Step 1: Submit Transcripts from all other institutions attended:

-- Students should submit official transcripts from all Colleges and Universities attended.
+- Students must submit official transcripts from all Colleges and Universities attended.